Can You Drink Wine From A Tumbler? The Answer May Surprise You

 For the sake of discussion, let us consider two tumblers - the wine tumbler and the regular 8-oz glass tumbler.
 Forget all the other tumblers mentioned previously.

-Here are the reasons why we think it is not a good idea to drink from a tumbler, whether from the wine tumbler or the glass tumbler.
+Here are the reasons why we think it is not a good idea to drink wine from a tumbler:

 It is a known fact that our sense of smell dictates much how we perceive the wine.
 When one wine reviewer tried drinking wine from a coffee mug and a mason jar, she was appalled how the structure of the glass greatly affected the quality of the wine.
 The flat bottom of the tumbler does not allow for swirling.
 Swirling is very important for three reasons - to hasten evaporation of unwanted odors of sulfites, allow the wine to breathe, and activate the aromas of the wine.

 It's also ridiculous how reviews for wine tumblers can downplay the importance of aromatics.
 Seriously, who drinks wine through a straw?
 Do you want to laugh at that?
 Go on.
 I had a good chuckle when I read one review claiming just that.